HexiDave/jwt-redis-session/README.md

 * **algorithm** - The hashing algorithm to use, the default is "HS256" (SHA-256).
 * **client** - The redis client to use to perform redis commands.
 * **maxAge** - The maximum age (in seconds) of a session.
+* **getToken** - An optional function to further customize finding the JWT session object.
+The default is compatible with Express.
+Takes: `(req, requestHeader, requestArg)`

 ```
 var JWTRedisSession = require("jwt-redis-session"),